Ancillary Health Care for Mesothelioma | Online Support Group

-People with mesothelioma experience a variety of health changes that aren’t addressed by their oncologist.
+People with mesothelioma experience a variety of health changes that aren’t addressed in conversations with their oncologist.

 It takes a team of health professionals to care for someone with mesothelioma.
 One doctor alone cannot provide the full range of care needed by someone with cancer.

 This is where ancillary care comes in.

 Ancillary care is the medical industry term for supportive health care services.

 When you can’t seem to get your strength back after cancer treatment, your doctor may prescribe physical therapy, a therapeutic type of ancillary care.

 If you can’t seem to speak the same after a recent intubation, your oncologist may refer you to a speech therapist.